SDSU-Research-CI/SDSU-Research-CI.github.io/docs/softwarefactory/gettingaccess.md

         - `ls ~/.kube`

 ## Requesting Access to a Namespace
-Now that you have signed into the NRP Portal, the Research and Cyberinfrastructure team can add you to a namespace which will allow you to run containers on the Instructional Cluster.
+Now that you have signed into the NRP Portal, the Research and Cyberinfrastructure team can add you to a namespace which will allow you to run containers on VERNE.

 Submit the [Research Cyberinfrastructure Consultation](https://sdsu.service-now.com/sp?id=sc_cat_item&sys_id=029639611bb825505764fd1b1e4bcb3a&sysparm_category=29ac153fdbbf4c9024094672399619e9) ServiceNow form with the following:
 1. Request Type should be "Software Factory Containerization"